gaia-platform/gaia-docs/articles/tutorials/writing-first-gaia-application.md

 To build this code, use the following command:

-**clang++-8 hello.cpp hello_rules.cpp /usr/local/lib/libgaia.so -I /opt/gaia/include -Wl,-rpath,/usr/local/lib -o hello -lpthread**
+**clang++-10 hello.cpp hello_ruleset.cpp /usr/local/lib/libgaia.so -I /opt/gaia/include -Wl,-rpath,/usr/local/lib -lpthread -o hello**

 If you are using a newer version of the clang compiler or if Gaia is installed in a non-standard location, update the command accordingly.